yiisoft/response-download/README.md

 }
 ```

 Note the `xSendFile()`.
-It is a special method that delegates the hard work to the web server instead of serving the file
+It is a special method that delegates the hard work to the web server instead of serving the
-using PHP.
+file using PHP.

+Optional arguments and defaults:

-If attachment name is not specified in `sendFile()` or `xSendFile()`, it will be taken from the name of the file served.
+- If attachment name is not specified in `sendFile()` or `xSendFile()`, it will be taken from the name of the file
+- served.

-Each file sending method could also be provided with optional mime type and optional content disposition.
+- Each file sending method could also be provided with optional mime type and optional content disposition.

-If mime type is omitted, for `sendFile()` and `xSendFile()` it will be determined based on the file content.
+- If mime type is omitted, for `sendFile()` and `xSendFile()` it will be determined based on the file content.
 For other methods or when unable to determine the mime type, "application/octet-stream" will be used.

-Content disposition is "attachment" by default.
+- Content disposition is "attachment" by default.
 It will trigger browser's download dialog.
 If you want the content
-of the file to be displayed inline, set it to `\Yiisoft\Http\ContentDispositionHeader\ContentDispositionHeader::INLINE`.
+of the file to be displayed inline, set it to `Yiisoft\Http\ContentDispositionHeader\ContentDispositionHeader::INLINE`.

 ## Contributing